ngigliotos/Translator/README.md

 tonkatsu とんかつ pork;cutlet noun

-As seen above words the translate into two words should be seperated by a semicolon.
+As seen above the words that translate into two words should be seperated by a semicolon.